SumanComptr/CorpRecommendationML/README.md

-Corp Recommendation Machine Learning Model using K Nearest Neighbor recommendation algorithm
+Crop Recommendation Machine Learning Model using K Nearest Neighbor recommendation algorithm

 Precision agriculture is in trend nowadays.
 It helps the farmers to take important decision about the farming strategy.
 Here, we build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters.